 If a potential renter had an issue in the past with the law and it’s solved that’s not my business.
 Not to mention all the flaws in the legal system and possible reasons why someone may have a cloud on their legal record.

-But if a landlord wants to justify and use criminal background check info, why don’t they also ask the renter if he or she owns any weapons or firearms?
-Using the logic of the background check, it’s not much of a leap to asking this sort of thing.
-Or what about mental health issues?
-A mentally unstable tenant can be more of a hassle for me and a concern for neighbors than someone who, say, got a DUI.
-So where does it end?
+But if a landlord wants to justify and use criminal background check info, it’s not much of a leap to asking applicants about mental health and substance issues.
+A mentally unstable, or drug or alcohol addicted tenant can be more of a hassle for me and a concern for neighbors.

 I do believe firmly in calling all landlord references, and doing credit checks and charging higher deposit or getting a financially responsible co-signer if an applicant has credit issues.